hyoseokp/Wavenet/README.md

 # Wavenet_for_speech_denosing
-I made a neural network in this paper : A Wavenet For Speech Denosing (https://arxiv.org/abs/1706.07162)
+I made a neural network model in this paper : A Wavenet For Speech Denosing (https://arxiv.org/abs/1706.07162)